 There are several types of JR passes that you can get.
 Determining which pass you should get depends entirely on your itinerary.
 Here’s what you need to consider:

 When most people talk about the JR Pass they’re referring to the nation-wide pass which covers all of Japan.
-This is by far and away the most popular pass we sell.
 You can get it for 7, 14 or 21 days (must be used consecutively) and in green or ordinary class (green is more expensive and comfortable, ordinary is cheaper and less comfortable).

-There’s also several other passes and we list them all on our main JR Pass page.
-Each pass also has it’s own page to give you more information on how much they cost, where you can go with them and the different ways they can be used.
+There’s also several other regional passes and we list them all on our main JR Pass pages of our webiste.
+Each pass also has its own page to give you more information on how much they cost, where you can go with them and the different ways they can be used.

-No. When you purchase a JR Pass you will receive a physical voucher (Exchange Order) that you must take with you to Japan and swap for the actual pass.
-(Except JR East Pass) For this reason it can be delivered to any postal address in Australia (Deliveries cannot be made to a PO box and PARCEL COLLECT/ PARCEL LOCKER address) or you can pick it up from one of our offices.
+No. When you purchase a JR Pass you will receive a physical voucher – Exchange Coupon – that you must take with you to Japan and swap for the actual pass.
+(Except JR East Pass) For this reason it can be delivered to any postal address in Australia (deliveries cannot be delivered to a PO box, parcel collect / parcel locker address or overseas).

 Some examples of metro (subway) trains you can use are: